In Simulator, consequences explain the potential effect/impact resulting from a participant’s selections.

 There are a number of reasons why using the Consequence Template could be useful:

 If you are gathering information from numerous departments and individuals, the template can be shared, edited and sent back easily without the need to share admin passwords for the site.

 It can act as a root source of all content, convenient to check for consistency, quality assurance and character limits.

 If content needs sign off by one particular individual, this template is a useful source for them to visit and sample content across all Slider Groups and Slider Details.

 How to use the template

 The template is a basic structure to help you manage the content for your service groups and items.
 Simply copy and paste the template as many times as you need, one copy per slider item, gradually building up one whole document with all your content in.

 Remember to clearly label the group and item name: adding numbers (e.g Group 1 of 3, or Item 2 of 6) or colours can further help you keep them in order.

 Please bear in mind that populating the consequences, even when cutting and pasting, can take some time.
 For example, the Delib team tested populating the consequences in a demo Simulator exercise.
-We copied and pasted content for 25 Items within 7 groups.
+We copied and pasted content for 25 items within 7 groups.
 This took 4 hours.